 Step 8.
 Here are the before and after of the cake batter when adding food color.
 This is totally optional.
 I added four drops of red food coloring.
 You can leave the batter totally natural or add as much food coloring as you like.
 It's your cake so do your thing!

-Tip for using strawberry extract or strawberry emulsion - It is optional to add extra strawberry flavor to this cake.
-This recipe does not have an overpowering strawberry flavor, so if you want that boost of flavor, add a teaspoon of extract or a half-teaspoon emulsion to the batter, the frosting, or both.
+Tip for using strawberry extract or emulsion- Adding extra strawberry flavor to this cake is optional.
+This recipe does not have an overpowering strawberry flavor, so if you want that flavor boost, add a teaspoon of extract or a half-teaspoon emulsion to the batter, the frosting, or both.

 Step 9.
 Bake the cake for 40-42 minutes.
 Test with a toothpick to make sure the cake is completely baked.
 Remove from the oven and cool completely before frosting the cake.

 Step 10.
-Make the frosting by beating the room temperature butter until fluffy then slowly mix in the powdered sugar.
+Make the frosting by beating the room-temperature butter until fluffy, then slowly mix in the powdered sugar.
 Add the reserved ¼ cup of strawberry puree, mixing on medium-low speed.
-Add the cream 1 tablespoon at a time to get the desired icing consistency.
+Add the cream one tablespoon at a time to get the desired icing consistency.

 Step 11.
 Top the cake with dollops of frosting and smooth to the corners of the cake with a spoon or an icing knife.
 Cut the cake into squares and top with sliced strawberries.

-My family voted this the best summer cake ever and for good reason, it's so good.
-So don't let strawberry season pass by without baking this fruity made from scratch cake
+My family voted this the best summer cake ever; for good reason, it's so good.
+So don't let the strawberry season pass by without baking this fruity, made-from-scratch cake.
+And while you enjoy a slice of this fabulous cake, you may want to sip on this fruity Strawberry Daiquiri Mocktail.

 Yes, you can.
 Let the strawberries thaw for a little bit, then chop.
 Cook the berries with sugar and water.
 You may need to cook a few minutes longer because of the excess liquid in the berries.